 Do your part

-Hopefully you did your due diligence when you marketed you property and placed your tenant.
+Hopefully, you did your due diligence when you marketed your property and placed your tenant.
 You should have:

 - Ensured your property was clean, functional and priced correctly to attract quality tenants